shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Auditing Fundamentals/SCAP & STIG.md

 3. Click `XCCDF Result files`
 4. Find and import the XML result file.

+### What is Group Policy ?

+Group Policy **allows administrators to define security policies for users and for computers**.

+### What is a Group Policy Object (GPO)?

+It is a group of settings that are created using the Microsoft Management Console (MMC) Group Policy Editor.

-### Using LGPO to fix the issues
+### What is LGPO ?

 - **LGPO**- Local Group Policy Object Utility

-- LGPO.exe is **a command-line utility that is designed to help automate management of Local Group**. **Policy**.
-It can import and apply settings from Registry Policy (Registry. pol) files, security templates, Advanced Auditing backup files, as well as from formatted “LGPO text” files.
+- LGPO.exe is **a command-line utility that is designed to help automate management of Local Group** **Policy**.
+It can be used to import Group Policies Objects.
 ### Command to apply policies using LGPO

 ```
-LGPO.exe /g <policy-name>
+LGPO.exe /g <policy-ID>
 ```

+*CMD must be opened as an administrator in order to apply a Group Policy.*